Decisions, Decisions… Is the More Expensive College “Worth it?”

 Two resources I like to consult are The Princeton Review’s “Colleges That Create Futures: 50 Schools that Launch Careers by Going Beyond the Classroom” and “Colleges that Pay You Back.”
 Are any of the schools you’re considering on these lists?

-Look at the Full Cost
+Look at the Full Cost of a College

 The college award letter includes tuition, room and board, and some expenses.
 This is by no means an exhaustive list of expenses.
 Others may include: